Safe Environment and Wellness Resources

 UC Housekeepers will continue to clean high-traffic areas and commonly used touch points daily, such as restrooms, elevators, stairwell railings, lobbies, and classrooms.
 Our Housekeepers will sweep and vacuum non-common area floors once every other week.

-UC Housekeeping will also install additional hand sanitizer stations throughout campus, located at building entrances and elevator lobbies.
+UC Housekeeping have also installed additional hand sanitizer stations throughout campus, located at building entrances and elevator lobbies.